smauermann/homelab/bootstrap/README.md

 You will get a `1password-credentials.json` file required to create a connect server and a connect token, which is used by the 1password operator to connect to the connect server.

-Both token and credentials must be put in secrets, you can find example files in `kubernetes/infrastructure/workloads/onepassword`.
-Of note, the credentials must be supplied in base64 encoding, e.g. via `cat 1password-credentials.json | base64`.
+Both token and credentials must be stored in secrets so that the onepassword components can read them.
+Store the token and credentials in the files `token.txt` and `1password-credentials.json`, respectively.
+Of note, the credentials are doubly base64 encoded.
+This is not a bug on our end but a quirk (or rather bug) of the onepassword helm chart.

 ## Bootstrap the cluster
 Execute to the script `run-all.sh` to execute all cluster bootstrap steps in the correct order.